Risks and causes of liver cancer

-Long term infection with hepatitis B or C virus increases the risk of developing primary liver cancer because it causes damage to the liver (cirrhosis).
-If you have hepatitis B or C infection, it is important not to drink alcohol.
-If you do drink, it can further increase your risk of developing cirrhosis or liver cancer.
+Long term infection with the hepatitis B or C virus increases the risk of developing primary liver cancer.
+This is mainly because these viruses cause damage to the liver (cirrhosis).

 People with diabetes have a higher risk of liver cancer than people who do not have diabetes.
 The higher risk may be due to the higher levels of insulin in people with diabetes or due to liver damage caused by the diabetes.
 The risk may be increased more in people who have other risk factors such as liver cirrhosis and hepatitis infection.

-Some studies have shown that people who chew betel quid have an increased risk of liver cancer.
+There is some evidence that people who chew betel quid have an increased risk of liver cancer.
 Betel quid is a combination of betel leaf, areca nut and slaked lime.
 It may also contain tobacco.
-There is a small amount of evidence that betel quid, even without the tobacco causes liver cancer.
+There is some evidence that betel quid, even without the tobacco causes liver cancer.
 But more research is needed.

 There is evidence that exposure to the chemical vinyl chloride increases liver cancer risk.
-There is also limited evidence that exposure to arsenic, polychlorinated biphenyls and trichloroethylene may increase risk.
+There is also limited evidence that exposure to other chemicals such as arsenic and trichloroethylene may increase risk.
 People may come into contact with these chemicals through their work.

-For detailed information on liver cancer risks and causes
+For detailed information on risk factors for liver cancer

 Other possible causes